henryburon/henryburon.github.io/_posts/2023-12-05-polyglotbot.md

 5. **Waypoints to Movement**
     * Finally, the robot uses the *write_letters* package to convert the waypoints to movement and draw the letters on the board.
-    * This package makes use of our custom *move_robot* Python wrapper to plan and execute robot robot arm paths using the MoveIt 2 MoveGroup and ExecuteTrajectory Action Clients, respectively.
+    * This package makes use of our custom *move_robot* Python wrapper to plan and execute robot robot arm paths using the MoveIt!
+MoveGroup and ExecuteTrajectory Action Clients, respectively.
-    * We make use of MoveIt 2's *compute_cartesian_path* service so as to follow a more direct and stable path when writing the letters, as opposed to *compute_ik*.
+    * We make use of MoveIt!'s *compute_cartesian_path* service so as to follow a more direct and stable path when writing the letters, as opposed to *compute_ik*.

-My primary responsibilities included creating the *apriltags* package, setting up TF tree and visualizing the transformations in RViz, creating the *speech* package, and working with MoveIt 2 to help convert the waypoints to movement.
+My primary responsibilities included creating the *apriltags* package, setting up TF tree and visualizing the transformations in RViz, creating the *speech* package, and working with MoveIt! to help convert the waypoints to movement.

 ![The Robot Is Cool](/assets/images/the_robot_is_cool.jpeg)